 The verse in question says, “And whoso forbiddeth to abstain from meats, that man should not eat the same, is not ordained of God.”
 This, at first, seems to be an outright contradiction to the admonition in Doctrine and Covenants 89 to only eat meat in times of winter, or of cold, or of famine, and even then it should be done sparingly.

 This is where the plot thickens.

-Look at the footnote for this verse for the word “forbiddeth” and you’ll see the footnote says, “biddeth.”
+The verse is somewhat opaque, because of its odd use of the word “forbiddeth” and also the double negative in the sentence.
+Adding to the confusion, look at the footnote for this verse for the word “forbiddeth” and you’ll see the footnote says, “biddeth.”
 These words are often confused, but are opposites.
 “I forbid you to attend church” means the exact opposite of “I bid you to attend church.”
 When Jacob finished his portion of the Book of Mormon, surely he did not mean “I FORBID you adieu.”
 Source: Jim Catano.

 Leaving the contradiction aside, we can read the actual text more carefully and uncover a possible explanation for the contradiction between 89 and 49.
 The verse says only that people should not teach others, or forbid others to not eat meat.”
-While unlikely, it is possible that the text is actually saying that it is wrong to teach others not to eat meat, because the Lord’s law on health is adapted to the weakest of the Saints, and not everyone is ready to live that law.
-I personally find that to be plausible, but frankly not likely.

 What Are the Church Leaders Saying Today?

 When you search “eat meat sparingly” on LDS.org, only TWO such admonitions are found in any general conference.
 TWO!